JB395/Bits-to-Target-and-Difficulty/README.md

 ![2019-1 Mac Debug Window with Prompt](https://i.imgur.com/K0uCLVr.jpg)
 Figure 1.
 The qtum-qt Console

+Note the warning message in red in Figure 1 and be careful using the private key commands (`dumpprivkey` and `dumpwallet`) with Mainnet wallets.

 For the server wallet qtumd, console commands are given using the Command Line Interface application qtum-cli on the system command line prompt (see Figure 2).

 ![2019-2 Command Line Win](https://i.imgur.com/m1xp3ng.jpg)